Why Proofreaders Are Still Needed in 2025

 It’s hard to imagine proofreading software like Grammarly or a large language model like ChatGPT that can understand how to correct errors while considering context and style guides, all while preserving the writer’s style and voice.

-A writer’s heart and personality continue to shine if their writing is in the hands of discerning individuals whose top priority is respecting their authorial creativity.
+A writer’s heart and personality continue to shine when their writing is in the hands of discerning individuals who prioritize respecting their authorial voice and creativity.

 We don’t want to let an algorithm suck the humanity out of humans—especially when it comes to something as sacred as the delicate art of fine-tuning creative expression in the form of writing.